Adaptogenic Cold Brew Coffee Coconut Ice CreamSkip to Recipe

-This Adaptogenic Cold Brew Coffee Coconut Ice Cream is so creamy, super smooth and soothing with heavenly notes of coffee.
-The days here in Southern California are starting to warm up, which has me longing for a cool bowl of ice cream!
-I knew that I started to get the craving for ice cream, but I was prepared.
-I had my ice cream maker’s bowl in the freezer waiting for the right time, which was today.
+Here in Southern California, the days are starting to warm up, which has me longing for a cool bowl of ice cream.
+I knew that I’d crave coffee ice cream, so I was prepared with my ice cream maker bowl in the freezer waiting for a warm day!

-So, instead of my warm cozy morning latte like I usually make, I decided it was time to cool things off a bit and make ice cream using that’s similar in flavor to a latte, but on a much cooler spectrum.
-That’s how I decided to make this adaptogenic cold brew coffee ice cream.
-The ice cream is subtly sweet with the chocolatey notes from the coffee and cacao.
-The coconut milk and cream base adds a silky smooth finish.
+Instead of a warm cozy morning latte like I usually make, it’s time to cool things off a bit and make coffee ice cream!
+This cold brew coffee ice cream recipe uses herbal coffee similar in flavor to a latte but on a much cooler spectrum.
+Warm-weather mornings need low-sugar ice cream with herbal coffee and adaptogens!

 Cooler Form of Coffee